kqarryzada/NeoDefaults/docs/More-Info.md

+# More Info
+This file contains more verbose information about the project.

+## How It Works
+Every game option in TF2 has an associated console command.
+For example, the "turn on autoheal" setting in the Advanced Options is called `tf_medigun_autoheal`.
+If you're familiar with the developer console, you can open it and type `tf_medigun_autoheal 1` to enable this, or `tf_medigun_autoheal 0` to disable it.

+If you write a bunch of these commands into a single file, you can have TF2 open this file and apply all of the settings inside it.
+These script files always end in `.cfg`.

+NeoDefaults has a file called `neodefaults.cfg`, which contains a list of commands that it considers ideal.
+When you run the installer, it creates the `neodefaults.cfg` file on your computer.
+Then, it tells TF2 to always run this file when you start your game.

 ## More information on what is installed
 There are three main components that are installed:
 * A set of config files